 - Explain procedures and discuss test results or prescribed treatments with patients.

-- Manage and treat common health problems, such as infections, influenza and pneumonia, as well as serious, chronic, and complex illnesses, in adolescents, adults, and the elderly.
+- Manage and treat common health problems, such as infections, influenza or pneumonia, as well as serious, chronic, and complex illnesses, in adolescents, adults, and the elderly.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Internist is to move to a higher paying state like AR.
-Right now, the highest paying states for Internists are AR, GA, SD, IN and AL.
+One of the easiest ways to increase your salary as an Internist is to move to a higher paying state like SD.
+Right now, the highest paying states for Internists are SD, WY, NM, NH and NC.

-However a higher pay at AR doesn’t guarantee that you will make more because the living expenses at AR might be 2x higher than where you are currently at now.
+However, a higher pay at SD doesn’t guarantee that you will make more because the living expenses at SD might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as An Internist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Internist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Internists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Internists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.